Skip to Content

 Loose Terminal

 Caused by our old friends, the trees, shrubs, and fences.
-The plug wire terminal that clips to the spark plug becomes loose, and that can cause no starts, poor running, and intermittent starting/running.
+The plug wire terminal that clips to the spark plug can become loose, causing no starts, poor running, or intermittent starting/running.

 The fix here is simple: squeeze the terminal body using pliers to tighten it.